jamescherti/minimal-emacs.d/README.md

 * **Repository Prioritization:** Configures archives and sets explicit priorities for GNU ELPA, NonGNU ELPA, and MELPA.
 * **Centralized Artifacts:** Routes auto-save and backup files to dedicated subdirectories within the Emacs configuration folder.
 Enables versioned backups.
-* **Auto-Revert:** Automatically refreshes buffers when the underlying file changes on disk.
-(Disabled by default)
+* **Auto-Revert:** Refreshes buffers when the underlying file changes on disk.
+(Disabled by default.)
 * **Session Memory:** Saves cursor positions across sessions, maintains recent file history, and persists the minibuffer history.
-(Disabled by default)
+(Disabled by default.)

 ### Precision Editing and UX Enhancements